schwingle/this-is-only-a-test/index.md

    2. Optionally, assign groups memberships.
    3. Click __Create__.

-# Connect to the Server
+# Connect with a Browser

-Connect to the server with a browser, using the server's IP address and port 8080.
+Connect to the server with a browser using the server's IP address.
+Specify a port if required by the administrator.

-    192.168.0.1:8080
+    xxx.xxx.xx.xx:####

 ## Connect with a Desktop Client

 The ownCloud Desktop Client remains in the background and is visible as an icon in the system tray (Windows, KDE), menu bar (macOS), or notification area (Linux).
-A right-click on the systray icon opens a menu for quick access to your accounts.
+Right-click on the icon to open a context menu and access your accounts.

 ## Connect with a Mobile Client

-When you install the ownCloud app and open it, you’ll be prompted for your ownCloud server URL and login.
-When it connects, it opens to your Files page.
+Install the ownCloud app on a mobile device and open it.
+Enter your ownCloud server URL and login.